AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Start from the middle and use recursion to build the left and right node of the root node.

+### 3. ListOfDepth
+Print the same level nodes of a tree in forms of LinkedList.

+**Concept**
+* Use 2.
+MinimalTree to build a tree.
+* Use Queue to build the LinkedLists for each level.

 ### Practice
 #### 1. GraphDFS
 Implementing DFS traversal using simple Node class.